“The Truth Needs to Be Illustrated”: Gospel Posters in China

 CN 278: Papers of Elisabeth Elliot, Slide 66

-Missionaries often find themselves in disparate places all over the world, and even though their primary role is not to be photographers, many have a camera in hand to capture the landscape, people, rituals, homes, costumes, daily activities, ministry activities, staff group shots, and more.
+Missionaries often find themselves in disparate places all over the world, and even though their primary role is not to be photographers, many have a camera in hand to capture landscapes, peoples, rituals, homes, costumes, daily activities, ministry activities, staff group shots, and more.
 Sometimes the images are intended for use in prayer letters or marketing efforts by their agency or sending church.
 Other times missionaries, like amateur anthropologists, are perhaps among the first to photograph a people group, such as Elisabeth Elliot’s shots of the Waodani people in Ecuador.

 As we archivists say to budding researchers, understanding why a document is created (including photographs) is one key to interpreting the document.
 Knowing the original contexts and the intended use of these photographs helps us understand them more deeply.